 We can also work with you to fit you with an appliance called a continence ring, a vaginal insert that you may wear in the vagina to support a sagging bladder.
 Specialized pessaries have been developed for incontinence that are very effective at reinforcing your vaginal tissue and improving continence.
 You cannot feel a properly fitted continence ring if it is in the right position.
 The newer inserts are made of silicon that does not absorb odors and does not cause infection.

-Some types of incontinence are caused by bladder spasms, and can be treated with medications.
+Some types of incontinence are caused by bladder spasms and can be treated with medications.
 Most of the available medications have side effects and must be monitored carefully.
 Some medications that were developed for other reasons are useful for the treatment of incontinence in some patients.
-For refractory cases in which bladder medications are ineffective, Dr. Holley can give you injections of Botox into the bladder muscle that can be effective in controlling bladder spasms.

 Most women with incontinence can be helped without major surgery and without the risks of artificial mesh.
 Even severe cases can be improved enough that these women can enjoy a normal life, occupational success, and marital intimacy without the threat of embarrassing urine leakage.